 If you have a bachelors degree and are interested in teacher certification, you can pursue this online teacher preparation program.
 If you do not yet hold a bachelors degree, you can learn more about our online bachelors degree option for teacher preparation here.

 If you have no prior credit in education, you can expect to spend approximately one and one-half years (three semesters) in the limited-residency program for elementary education.
 If you have transferable credits in education or the teaching subject area, you may have a shorter time to completion.
-In addition to courses required for certification, you'll be required to complete the one-credit Orientation to Teacher Education on campus in Prescott, Arizona.
 You'll work with faculty to plan the timing and sequence of your courses and student teaching.

 If you're interested in completing a teacher preparation program while pursuing a master’s degree at Prescott College, see the Master of Education in Elementary Education program.